Sasamanas/ProjectMEDA2002/README.md

 # A project summary
 There are 4 objectives which are
-1. Overall of suicide statistic that compares by sex and compares by a range of age in each country or group country showing by map and bar chart.
+1. Overall of a groups of countries and each country in map and bar chart.
-2. The trend of the most n countries of average suicide number showing in each year.
+2. The trend of the most n countries of average suicide rate showing in each year.
 3. The total suicide number grouping by ages in each year.
 4. The total suicide number grouping by sex in each year.

-The first objective,using the geovisualisation to represent the world map and use the bar charts to show suicide number that compares by age in each country and sex.
+The first objective,using the geovisualisation to represent the world map the scale of circle showing the number of average population, the color show number of average suicide and use the bar charts to show suicide number that compares by age in each country and sex.

-The second objective, using the multiple line chart to represent the top n of suicide country.
-For example, the top 3 of suicide countries are Russia, USA, JAPAN.
+The second objective, using the multiple line chart to represent the top n countries of suicide rate.
+For example, the top 3 countries of suicide rate are Hungary, Lithuania and Russia.
 Furthermore, the visualisation has regression line to forecast the suicide future trend.

 The third objective, using the scatterplot to shows the suicide number in each age and in each year.
 Moreover, using regression line to forecast the suicide future trend.